 Interactive Evolution of Camouflage

-camouflaged prey on barkcamouflaged prey on "twisty wire" backgroundcamouflaged prey on "flowers" background
+camouflaged prey on "serpentine" backgroundcamouflaged prey on "lichen" backgroundcamouflaged prey on "flowers" backgroundcamouflaged prey on "hedge" background

-camouflaged prey on "serpentine" backgroundcamouflaged prey on "white granite" backgroundcamouflaged prey on "lentils" background
+camouflaged prey on "twisty wire" backgroundcamouflaged prey on "bark" backgroundcamouflaged prey on "lentils" backgroundcamouflaged prey on "pebbles" background

-Camouflaged circular “prey” overlaid on the background image for which they were evolved: tree bark, twisty wire sculpture, flowers and leaves, serpentine, granite, lentils.
+Camouflaged circular “prey” overlaid on the background image for which they evolved: polished serpentine stone, yellow lichen, lantana flowers and leaves, green hedge, twisty wire against sky, tree bark, orange lentils, pebbles.

 Abstract:

-This paper presents an abstract computation model of the evolution of camouflage in nature.
-The 2d model uses evolved textures for prey, a background texture representing the environment and a visual predator.
-In these experiments, the predator’s role is played by a human observer.
-They are shown a cohort of ten evolved textures overlaid on the background texture.
-They click on the five most conspicuous prey to remove (“eat”) them.
-These lower fitness textures are removed from the population and replaced with newly bred textures.
+This article presents an abstract computation model of the evolution of camouflage in nature.
+The 2D model uses evolved textures for prey, a background texture representing the environment, and a visual predator.
+A human observer, acting as the predator, is shown a cohort of 10 evolved textures overlaid on the background texture.
+The observer clicks on the five most conspicuous prey to remove (“eat”) them.
+These lower-fitness textures are removed from the population and replaced with newly bred textures.
 Biological morphogenesis is represented in this model by procedural texture synthesis.
 Nested expressions of generators and operators form a texture description language.
-Natural evolution is represented by genetic programming, a variant of the genetic algorithm.
-GP searches the space of texture description programs for those which appear least conspicuous to the predator.
+Natural evolution is represented by genetic programming (GP), a variant of the genetic algorithm.
+GP searches the space of texture description programs for those that appear least conspicuous to the predator.

-Craig Reynolds.
+An earlier version of this paper appeared at the ALife XII conference in Odense, Denmark: Craig Reynolds.
 2010.
 Interactive Evolution of Camouflage.
-To appear in the proceedings of the 12th International Conference on the Synthesis and Simulation of Living Systems (ALife XII), August 2010.
+In the proceedings of the 12th International Conference on the Synthesis and Simulation of Living Systems (ALife XII), August 2010.
+[PDF, 3.6 MB]

 Poster at SIGGRAPH 2010, July 25-29, Los Angeles, California: